Policy and Procedure Name:

 provided other direction.

-1. Claims services
+1. Claims Services

 staff may receive the Agreement as to Compensation for Permanent Partial

-partial disability or scheduled loss compensation.
+of permanent partial disability or scheduled loss compensation.

-staff shall review the IC-GC1
+staff shall review the IC-GC1 to determine if:

 a.
 The number of